kagisearch/kagi-docs/common/company/donations.md

 Until we reach profitability, we are making a monthly donation to the following projects:

 - [Crystal language](https://opencollective.com/crystal-lang)

+We have also made substantial donations to the following projects:

 - [Python language](https://www.python.org/sponsors/application/)